Israeli Strike Kills At Least 33 People At A Gaza School The Military Claims Was Being Used By Hamas

 An Israeli military spokesman, Lt.
 Col. Peter Lerner, said that the army wasn’t aware of any civilian casualties in the strike.
 He said that intelligence indicated that militants had used the school compound to orchestrate some of the attacks on Oct.
 7 and that at least 20 militants there were using it currently as a “staging realm” to launch attacks on Israeli soldiers.
 The military gave no evidence for its claims and released a photo of the school, pointing to classrooms on the second and third floor where it claimed militants were located.

-The miltiary said it took steps before the strike “to reduce the risk of harming uninvolved civilians … including conducting aerial surveillance, and additional intelligence information.”
+The military said it took steps before the strike “to reduce the risk of harming uninvolved civilians … including conducting aerial surveillance, and additional intelligence information.”

 UNRWA schools across Gaza have functioned as shelters since the start of the war, which has driven most of the territory’s population of 2.3 million Palestinians from their homes.